mail-to-nostr/mail-to-nostr/README.md

 ## Free of charges

 For now using the service is free of charges.
-But it is not guaranteed, that it always stays this way.
-As there
+But it is not guaranteed, that it always stays this way, depending if some relays will start charging for direct messages.

 # Privacy